 This includes measures which directly contribute to scientific or technological progress by answering open questions in this area.
 R&D relates to creative work performed with the purpose of extending the knowledge base, such as in relation to people, culture and society, and to enable use of this knowledge base to design new applications.
 R&D covers the following three areas: Basic research, applied research and experimental research.

 GOVET is the the name of the headquarters for international professional education cooperation at the Federal Institute for Vocational Training (BIBB).
 It runs alongside the bilateral vocational training cooperations of the Federal Ministry of Education and Research (BMBF), and its purpose is to act as a first point of call for queries relating to dual vocational training in Germany and abroad.
 On the other hand, this office is used as a “round table” for international vocational training cooperation.
 It organises regular meetings between the federal ministries responsible, the chamber organisations (DIHK and ZDH), the social partners (BDA and DGB) and the BIBB as well as representatives of the federal states.
 Its aim is to ensure a regular exchange of information and coherence between German actors in international vocational training cooperation.

-“Horizon 2020” is the current EU framework programme for research and innovation (2014 - 2020).
+“Horizon 2020” is the current 8th EU framework programme for research and innovation (2014 - 2020).
 It is the successor of the 7th EU research framework programme.
 “Horizon 2020” brings together the funding programmes of the European Commission which are relevant to research and innovation.
 The successor programme to 'Horizon 2020' is expected to be called 'Horizon Europe'.
 The previous 7 framework programmes were simply called FP1 to FP7.